ThePalaceProject/web-patron/README.md

 6. **Save changes**
   Verify that the translations are correct and functioning as expected in the application.
 Then commit the updated translation files.

+### Changing the app language

+The LanguageSelector component lets users change the language of the E-library application to Finnish, Swedish or English.
+Note that the language code in the URL is only visible when a language other than Finnish is selected:

+- **Finnish (default)**: `https://example.com/books` (no language code `fi`)
+- **Swedish**: `https://example.com/sv/books` (language code `sv`)
+- **English**: `https://example.com/en/books` (language code `en`)

+The component uses Next.js's Router to handle the current language through `router.locale`.
+When user selects a language, the component updates the locale using `router.push`.
+This means the URL is updated creating a new entry in the browser's history, so users can always navigate back and see the language switch as a separate step.

 # Deploying

 This repository includes a Dockerfile, and the master branch is built as an image in Docker Hub in the Hub repository [thepalaceproject/web-patron](https://hub.docker.com/r/thepalaceproject/web-patron).
 You can deploy the application simply by running the image from Docker Hub.
 You can either use the `latest` tag in Docker Hub, or a specific version tagged with the version number.
 There will also be an image tagged `beta` for the most recent code on the `beta` branch.